Updated: Jan 9, 2021

 After many experiments and modifications to my Tenkara nymphing rig, I’ve come up with the following that I believe does the best job of addressing the three essential aspects of tightline czech nymphing:

 Getting your fly deep quickly

 Maintaining constant contact between you and your fly so you can detect subtle takes that are often missed when using an indicator nymphing system

 Being able to manipulate the fly so you have multiple presentation options

 3 ½ft of conventional fly line, anything from 3-8 wt will work, 5 wt being my most preferred.

 Two 1ft sections of 3X (.008 diameter) colored mono tippet in two different colors.
-I prefer one orange and one neon green.
-You can usually find these fairly inexpensive in the crappie or bass fishing sections of major sporting goods stores.
+I prefer one orange and one neon green, but any contrasting colors will work.

 One tippet ring, the smaller the better.
 I prefer #1 mm.

 4-6 ft of 6x fluorocarbon tippet

 To explain this rig, we’ll start with the connection to the lillian (string hanging from the tip of the Tenkara Rod) and work our way down to the point fly.

 Start with 3 1/2 ft of conventional fly line.
 On one end tie a slidable slip knot, this will be the end that is attached to your lillian.
 I’ve tried various methods of connecting my line to my lilian, and this slidable slip knot is by far my favorite.
 It’s quick, easy, and holds up much better than any other method I've tried. (click here to learn about the slip knot and how to attach it to your lillian)

 On the other end of the fly line tie a SMALL perfection loop. (click here to learn the perfection loop) *NOTE: 20lb mono can be substituted for the conventional fly line section in a pinch, but it does not cast nearly as well as conventional fly line does*

 Take your orange 1ft 3X section of mono tippet, and with a clinch knot, tie it to the fly line’s perfection loop you created.